Born in June? Here’s your birthstone | EarthSky.org

 December birthstone

-Bottom line: The month of June has 3 traditional birthstone: Pearl, moonstone, and Alexandrite.
+Bottom line: The month of June has 3 birthstones: pearl, moonstone, and alexandrite.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.